federicacapellino/julia_apptainer/README.md

 ```
 apptainer build julia_to_overlay.sif julia_to_overlay.def
 ```
+In `julia_to_overlay_2.def` you find the example for a more complete definition of the apptainer with the packages that you want to add in your overlay.
 Now, since the apptainer itself is read-only (and if made writeable, its disk space is limited to 64 MiB), we create a writeable overlay.
 The size of the overlay can be modified by the `--size` option.
 ```
 apptainer overlay create --size 4096 /lustre/alice/users/fcapell/julia_overlay.img